-Recent availability of precipitation-related variables at high spatio-temporal resolution 613 have made it possible to estimate statistics, which might be termed fast-process diagnostics.
-614 that can help us to understand and constrain the fast-physics processes that play a major role 615 in the global hydrological cycle.
-Sets of related statistics for the onset of tropical precipitation 616 have been documented by recent studies, e.g., Bretherton et al. (2004), PN06, NPH09, and 617 can serve as additional validation metrics for climate models.
-Because the statistics often 618 rely on satellite retrievals that can have their own inherent uncertainties, the comparison 619 to models can also provide a consistency check on observations.
-Using outputs from both 620 uncoupled and coupled versions of the NCAR CCSM some of the deep convective onset 621 characteristics are analyzed including pickup of precipitation, and probability distributions 622 for precipitating points as a function of column water vapor.
-After comparing to statistics 623 from satellite retrievals in current climate, we ask how the model-simulated statistics change 624 under global warming.
-625
+Recent availability of large data sets for snapshots of precipitation-related variables from remote-sensing retrievals, or high time resolution data such as from the Atmospheric Radiation Measurement program sites make it possible to seek statistics, which might be termed fast-process diagnostics, that can help us to understand and constrain the fast-physics processes that play a major role in the global hydrological cycle.
+Examples of this include sets of related statistics for the onset of tropical precipitation (such as Bretherton et al. 2004, PN06, NPH09, HN09), which can serve as additional evaluation metrics for climate models.
+Because the statistics often rely on satellite retrievals that can have their own inherent uncertainties, the comparison to models can also provide a consistency check on observations.
+Using outputs from both uncoupled and coupled versions of the NCAR CCSM some of the deep convective onset characteristics are analyzed including pickup of precipitation and probability distributions for precipitating points as a function of column water vapor.
+After comparing to statistics from satellite retrievals in current climate, we ask how the model-simulated statistics change under global warming.

-626 a.
+a.
 Simulations for current climate

 Analysis of model output from an uncoupled version of the NCAR CCSM, run in an AMIP mode at a fairly high spatial resolution of 0.5 degree, yields a good match to previously reported deep convective transition statistics using observations (PN06; NPH09).
-The precipitation pickup is similar to the findings of SNHN12, including the simulation of the dependence of the convective onset boundary in a thermodynamic plane of column water vapor and a bulk measure of tropospheric temperature $\hat{T}$ .
+The precipitation pickup is similar to the findings of SNHN12, including the simulation of the dependence of the convective onset boundary in a thermodynamic plane of column water vapor and a bulk measure of tropospheric temperature \hat{T} .
 From SNHN12 it is known that this depends on the model's convective parameterization having a reasonable representation of entrainment, and that it can be captured by column conditional instability calculations, either using the exact convective calculation used in the model, or related simplifications.

-Assessing the probability distributions for precipitating grid points, the model distri-636 butions exhibit a Gaussian core just below critical, with a longer-than-Gaussian tail that 637 extends above the critical point for the onset of deep convection in agreement with the 638 satellite retrieval data sets.
-In this regard, the model can be viewed as corroborating the 639 retrieval-based statistics which, despite validating well against in situ observations at par-640 ticular locations (HN09), should be viewed with caution in the high water vapor and pre-641 cipitation range.
-As expected, the model exhibits a neat cut off at column saturation, such 642 that the longer-than-Gaussian portion is restricted to a range between the Gaussian core 643 and saturation.
-Degrading the model temperature observations to a grid comparable to 644 temperature reanalysis affects the distribution tails modestly, suggesting this is a useful step 645 when comparing models to observations, but the basic structure of the core-tail behavior 646 is robust to this.
-NPH09 had been cautious in interpreting the long tails until subsequent 647 studies showed the widespread existence of comparable tails in reanalysis, model simulations 648 and retrievals of other tracers (Neelin et al. 2010, Lintner et al. 2011).
-Simple stochastic 649 models can yield such tails under plausible assumptions (Stechmann and Neelin 2011).
-Here, 650 the CAM simulation of the longer-than-Gaussian tail range provides evidence that this can 651 be straightforward to simulate in a full atmospheric model for this high CWV, high pre-652 cipitation regime.
-Of course, this regime can only be captured if the onset of conditional 653 instability occurs sufficiently below column saturation, so the reasonable simulation of the 654 onset boundary as seen in the CAM is a prerequisite.
-655
+Assessing the probability distributions for precipitating grid points, the model distributions exhibit a Gaussian core just below the critical CWV value, with a longer-than-Gaussian tail that extends above the critical point for the onset of deep convection in agreement with the satellite retrieval data sets.
+In this regard, the model can be viewed as corroborating the retrieval-based statistics which, despite validating well against in situ observations at particular locations (HN09), should be viewed with caution in the high water vapor and precipitation range.
+As expected, the model exhibits a neat cut off at column saturation, such that the longer-than-Gaussian portion is restricted to a range between the Gaussian core and saturation.
+Degrading the model temperature observations to a grid comparable to temperature reanalysis affects the distribution tails modestly, suggesting this is a useful step when comparing models to observations, but the basic structure of the core-tail behavior is robust to this.
+NPH09 had been cautious in interpreting the long tails until subsequent studies showed the widespread existence of comparable tails in reanalysis, model simulations and retrievals of other tracers (Neelin et al. 2010, Lintner et al. 2011).
+Simple stochastic models can yield such tails under plausible assumptions (Stechmann and Neelin 2011).
+Here, the CAM simulation of the longer-than-Gaussian tail range provides evidence that this can be straightforward to simulate in a full atmospheric model for this high CWV, high precipitation regime.
+Of course, this regime can only be captured if the onset of conditional instability occurs sufficiently below column saturation, so the reasonable simulation of the onset boundary as seen in the CAM is a prerequisite.